Project image

 The vision

-Ampersand seeks to be the default way that developers build software integrations, offering everything teams need to build custom, native integrations into their own products.
-Just as AWS made buying and managing your own servers obsolete, Ampersand wants to make researching vendor APIs and writing custom code to integrate with different vendors obsolete.
+Ampersand aims to be the default platform for developers building software integrations, providing everything teams need to create custom, native integrations within their products.
+Just as AWS made managing your own servers obsolete, Ampersand eliminates the need to research 3rd party APIs and write custom logic for your customers.

-We want developers to be able to build integrations in days, not months.
+Our goal: developers can build integrations in days, not months.

 Process